Installation manual Zivver OWA add-in

 Enable Inbound Direct Delivery

 Inbound Direct Delivery (IDD) allows your users to read inbound Zivver messages directly from the reading pane instead of having to open the Zivver side pane.
-To enable, follow the procedure described in the Inbound Direct Delivery manual.
+To enable this feature, follow the procedure described in the Inbound Direct Delivery manual.

 Allow cookies in Edge/Chrome

-Allow cookies in the browser for these exact URL’s.
+Allow cookies in the browser for the exact URLs listed below.
 Read more about CookiesAllowedForUrls in Edge (this setting is identical in Chrome).

 • [*.]office.com